zhenguo77555344/Final-System-Integrated/README.md

     source devel/setup.sh
     roslaunch launch/styx.launch

-   Make sure the source code is correct if you made some change.This is one screenshot for example:
+   Make sure the source code is correct if you made some change.This is one screenshot of successfully launched the code :

    ![screenshort_Roslaunch_styx](./imgs/4_Roslaunch_styx.png)